Chevrolet Silverado EV Insurance Rates

 Rates are averaged for all Chevrolet Silverado EV models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers can save around $230 per year simply by quoting online well ahead of the renewal date
+- You may be able to save as much as $230 per year just by quoting online well ahead of the renewal date

 Rate Tables and Charts